owentechnologist/roach-semantic-lookup/README.md

 ## thoughts on calculating vector distances in CRDB: For Semantic Search against text embeddings we use the function: cosine_distance(vec1,vec2)
 ```
--- some useful calculations: (the larger the number the greater the distance between the vectors)
--- <= 0.33 filters is roughly ~75%+ similarity or better
--- <= .5 filters to ~50%+ similarity or better
 -- filter on percentage match option:
 -- cosine_distance(vec1,vec2)
 ```